minuteman1911/atitya/index.md

   Please follow the steps given in the README.md file to install Kobe

 # What Kobe is
-  Kobe can be defined as an open source simulation tool written in Python which can model an artificial brain, along with its environment ( using OpenAI Gym )
+  Kobe can be defined as an open source simulation tool written in Python which can model an artificial spiking neural network, along with its environment ( using OpenAI Gym )
     **It is still largely meant for research and has no practical purpose as of now.**

 # What Kobe isn't !